-Balance Community Shop will be closed March 31st - April 14th.
+Balance Community Shop will be closed from May 20th - June 2nd.

-All orders placed during this time will ship on April 15th.
-All orders placed before March 31st will ship as normal.
+All orders placed during this time will ship on June 3rd when we return.

-For the inconvenience, we are offering 10% off the entire website during this time.
-Just enter coupon code BCisClosed during checkout to claim your discount.
+We are offering 10% off the entire shop during this time.
+Just enter the coupon code "BCisClosed" to claim your discount.

 Thank you for your understanding.
 Please Contact Us with any questions.
 Email is best as we may or may not be within service range.

 An In-Depth Look at Pulley Efficiency

 This entry was posted on January 28, 2013.